Audience: Franklin University students.

 - If captions are not available in a video-based assignment, it is recommended that you use Live Caption in Chrome.

-- For more information, visit Perusall's Accessibility page.
+For more information, Read Accessibility and Inclusive Learning Options on Perusall and visit Perusall's Accessibility page.